redhat-cop/redhat-image-mode-demo/use-cases/image-builder-bootc-qcow/README.md

-# Use Case - Building a QCOW image using bootc-image-builder
+# Use Case - Building a RHEL QCOW image using bootc-image-builder

 In this example, we will build a container image from a Containerfile and we will generate a QCOW image to spin up a Virtual Machine in KVM.